Our Navigation Model

 In practice its core features include:

-Our navigators provide one-to-one, trauma-informed support, coordinating care across housing, health, and social services to ensure no one falls through the gaps.
 This model has transformed lives in Bradford and continues to shape our work today.

 footer background The Bridge Project footer logo